|

 strategies, and, (c) prepare poverty reduction programmes with accompanying

 resource, institutional and structural reform implications.
+The

 planned steps in the preparation of the Ghana Poverty Reduction Strategy